DPBayes/dpdl/docs/models.md

 DPDL includes a small set of custom models, that have been implemented on a case-by-case needs:
 - [WideResNet](https://arxiv.org/abs/1605.07146) via name pattern `wrn-<depth>-<width>`.
-- KoskelaNet (used in [this paper](https://arxiv.org/pdf/1809.03832.pdf)) via name `koskela_net`.
+- KoskelaNet (used in [this paper](https://arxiv.org/pdf/1809.03832.pdf)) via name `koskela-net`.

-Should you need a custom model, you can use it by either providing a path to the file or placing it in the models folder.
+Should you need to implement a custom model, use the above implementations as an example.
-Note that when using the dpdl command line tool directly, only direct paths can be used due to Pythons handling of module paths.
-Both methods require the model files to be in snake case and the model class to have the same name in capital camel case (e.g. dummy_net.py model file and DummyNet class).

-In practice this means:
+In essence:
-- Implement a new module while following the [ModelBase API](../dpdl/models/model_base.py).
+- Implement a new module under `dpdl/models/` while following the [ModelBase API](../dpdl/models/model_base.py).
-    - The model has to at least expose the functions `forward`, `get_classifier` and `get_transforms`.
-    - The model class name has to be the capital camel case version of the snake case file name (e.g. `dummy_net.py` model file and `DummyNet` class).
-- provide the path as the model-name command line argument for the dpdl binary
-- OR: provide the file name as the model-name command line argument if placed in the `models` folder and using `run.py`
-    - In this case, model initialization parameters can be supplied by separation with hyphens, like so: `model_file-<param1>-<param2>`.
-Integers will be converted to the `int` type, all else will be passed as `str`.
+- Extend the checks in [CustomBuilder.matches()](../dpdl/models/custom_builder.py) to match your model.
+- Extend the [CustomBuilder.get_model()](../dpdl/models/custom_builder.py) to instantiate you model correctly

 ## PEFT (parameter‑efficient fine‑tuning)